adamlwgriffiths/schematics-tree/README.rst

 Flask + gevent-websocket
 ------------------------

+If you're not using flask in your application, this function will create a flask application and set it up for you.

 Using gevent-websocket (websocket enabled). gevent-websocket is installed as a dependency of flask-sockets.
 So this should run out of the box.

-It should be noted that gevent-websockets does not use monkeypatch, and should therefore have no unexpected side-effects.
+It should be noted that gevent-websockets does *not* use monkeypatch, and should therefore have no unexpected side-effects.

 The web page will be accessible at 'http://localhost:8080/'